 How to Build A DIY Custom Fireplace Surround

 We used 1 X 6 X 6 wood to frame out each column.
-We also cut two more pieces to go across the back of the top half of the mantel.
+Then we cut two more pieces to go across the back of the top half of the mantel.
 You see in picture 4 above, one of them in the frame.
 We were just making sure it fits in the frame in that photo.
-We added two of those to the back of the mantel, shown below.
+As you see in the photo below, We added two of those to the back of the mantel.
 We nailed those to the back of the mantel.
 Those are the only nails we put through the mantel itself.

 After attaching those two boards, we set the mantel into the frame of our fireplace surround, fitted like a puzzle piece.
 Then we screwed nails from the sides of the frame into those boards on the back of the mantel.
 This way most of the nails and screws are in the frame and not in my mantel.